Henry Waechter

 Henry Carl Waechter (born February 13, 1959) is an American former professional football player who was a defensive end and defensive tackle for six seasons in the National Football League (NFL).
 He played college football for the Nebraska Cornhuskers and was selected in the seventh round of the 1982 NFL draft.

-He is a two-time Super Bowl champion, having won Super Bowl XX as a member of the Chicago Bears, and was retroactively awarded a ring by the Washington Redskins, who went on win Super Bowl XXII.
+He is a two-time Super Bowl champion, having won Super Bowl XX as a member of the Chicago Bears, and was retroactively awarded a ring by the Washington Redskins, who went on to win Super Bowl XXII.

 Biography

 Waechter was born in Epworth, Iowa.
 He played college football for Waldorf College, where he was an All-American, before transferring to the University of Nebraska–Lincoln, with his younger brother Kevin serving as his teammate at the latter.
 He was selected in the seventh round of the 1982 NFL draft.

 Waechter played for the Chicago Bears in 1982, and from 1984 to 1986.
 He played for the Baltimore / Indianapolis Colts in 1983 and 1984, and the Washington Redskins in 1987.

 Waechter is a member of the 1985 Bears that won Super Bowl XX.
 He scored the game's final points on a sack of New England Patriots quarterback Steve Grogan in the end zone for a safety.
 In 2018, Waechter was awarded a Super Bowl ring for playing one game for the Redskins in 1987, the year they won Super Bowl XXII.